ronaldbosma/memoryfeed/docs/azure/testing-azure-apim-apis-with-swagger-ui.md

 }
 ```

-If you have an app registration that's used for server to server communication, retrieving the token will most likely fail.
+If you have an Entra ID app registration that's used for server to server communication, retrieving the token will most likely fail.
-You might see a failure in the sign-in logs of the client app registrations service principal (enterprise application) with the following details:
+You might see a failure in the sign-in logs of the client app registration's service principal (enterprise application) with the following details:
 - Failure reason:
   Cross-origin token redemption is permitted only for the 'Single-Page Application' client-type.
 Request origin: '{origin}'.
 - Additional details: